hassan-arif/chalo/README.md

 11. Implement a reusable RideLayout (map + gorhom bottom sheet + back button) and the find-ride screen that uses it with two GoogleTextInput fields (From / To) and a Find Now button which pushes to confirm-ride
 12. Create the Confirm Ride screen using the existing RideLayout: render a FlatList of drivers (mocked for now), wire it to a driver store (zustand) and make each card selectable.
 Add a footer button that pushes to the booking route.
 13. Add the final Book Ride screen that reads the selected driver from the driver store, shows driver & trip details inside RideLayout and adds a Payment component.
+14. Integrate Stripe Payment Sheet.
+Add drivers table in neonDb and fetch default drivers from there.
+Integrate logic to calculate time/amount from marker data.

 ## Technologies